Chapter 2 Data exploration

 2.4.4 Graphical description

 For exploration it is also useful to plot the data.
-R has a number of options for plotting, ranging from simple plots which are quickly made to more elaborate functions and packages that allow you to produce more complex, publication ready plots with just a little more effort.
+R has a number of options for plotting, ranging from simple plots which are quickly made to more elaborate functions and packages that allow you to produce more complex, publication-ready plots with just a little more effort.

-We’ll start by introducing the basic plot functions without any customization of labels or axes to give you an overview.
+We will start by introducing the basic plot functions without any customization of labels or axes to give you an overview.
 When you create plots you want to share, you should of course improve them as, e.g., shown in the last paragraph of the chapter.

 Barplot